kauhat/astro-cooklang-integration/README.md

 ## TODO

 - [x] Write a readme.
+- [ ] Allow renderer component to be customized.
+- [ ] Use categories in demo project.
 - [ ] Add vitest tests to demo project.
-- [ ] Allow renderer component to be customized.

 ## Thanks